What is Disorderly Conduct?

 - willfully or while being intoxicated disrupts any funeral, memorial service, place of religious worship, or meeting of the governing body of any political subdivision, or

 - willfully or while being intoxicated disrupts the operation of a school or any school sponsored activity

 What is the punishment for Disorderly Conduct?

-- Disorderly conduct is punishable by up to twelve months in jail and/or a $2,500 fine.
+Disorderly Conduct is a Class 1 misdemeanor.
+This means a conviction could lead to twelve months in jail and/or a $2,500 fine.

 There are many defenses to a Disorderly Conduct charge.
 You should contact our office so that we can discuss your case to determine whether you have possible defenses to use at trial.
 Many times, people charged with a crime are not aware of their possible defenses nor do they know how to present their defenses in Court.
 An attorney at Goff Voltin will discuss your case, prepare your defense, and make every effort to properly present your case to the Judge or jury at trial.

 How can I get in touch with Goff Voltin, PLLC?